A research project

 Water taken from the boundary waters is used right there where the water forms a border.
 The interaction between artist and the force and the movement of the water define the Painting.
 The water itself and its constituents become a part of the painting.

 The blurring, the flowing of the clear boundaries of the classical ink painting, surrendering control over the lines becomes a symbol for overcoming interpersonal and national borders.
 An encounter allows a boundary to dissipate: Colors with paper, humans with humans, art and culture, viewer and artist.
 Everything comes together.
 So far the project includes paintings taken from three boundary waters: From the river Rhein where it forms the border between France and Germany.
-From the sea of Japan that forms the border between Korea, Korea, China and Japan.
+From the sea of Japan that forms the border between South-Korea, China and Japan.
 From the River Oder where it forms the Border between Poland and Germany.